-The study included an analysis of published research, a large-scale survey of organizations focused on gender equality in education, and data from local communities in Bangladesh, Côte d’Ivoire, Kenya, Mali and Pakistan.
+The study included an analysis of published research; a large-scale survey of organizations focused on gender equality in education; and data from local communities in Bangladesh, Côte d’Ivoire, Kenya, Mali, and Pakistan.

-The evidence informs promising practices to ensure continuity of learning; equitable and safe access to basic school services; support to health, nutrition, and well-being, including prevention of early and unintended pregnancy, and protection from violence and harmful practices; and return to education, particularly among people most marginalized.
+The evidence informs promising practices to ensure continuity of learning; equitable and safe access to basic school services; support to health, nutrition, and well-being, including prevention of early and unintended pregnancy, and protection from violence and harmful practices; and return to education, particularly among the people most marginalized.

 The results can be used by UN agencies and other global leaders, national and local governments, advocates, and local implementing partners to inform their response plans, policies, and programs to recover from the pandemic and prepare for future crises.

 The GIRL Center partnered with UNESCO’s Global Education Gender Flagship who commissioned the study.

 GIRL Center Research Briefs on the Gendered Effects of COVID-19 School Closures